viperleed/viperleed-jax/notes_on_improvements.md

 ## Parallel I/O for reading Tensors
 Reading the tensor files takes a long time.
 We should see if we can parallelize this or speed it up otherwise.

+## Spherical harmonic
+Using symmetries of the Gaunt coefficients and spherical harmonics, it should be possible to calculate only half as many qunatum number combinations as we currently do.
+The CSUM coeffs are symmetric (execpt for prefactors), and spherical harmonics follow Y_(l,-m) = (-1)^m Y_(l,m)^*.